 __cfruid -

-- Basically, it makes sure that different users on the same network (sharing the same IP) doing requests to rate-limited URLs won't be counted as one user in order to avoid rate limiting issues.
+- This cookie ensures that different users on the same network (sharing the same IP) doing requests to rate-limited URLs won't be counted as one user in order to avoid rate-limiting issues.